syncfusion-content/windowsforms-docs/WindowsForms/groupview/Image-Settings-of-GroupView.md

 ---
 layout: post
-title: Image Settings of GroupView  | WindowsForms | Syncfusion
+title: Image Settings of GroupView in Windows Forms GroupView | Syncfusion
-description: Concepts and Features
+description: Learn about Image Settings of GroupView support in Syncfusion Windows Forms GroupView control and more details.
 platform: WindowsForms
 control: GroupView
 documentation: ug
 ---
-# Image settings of GroupView
+# Image Settings of GroupView in Windows Forms GroupView

 This section describes the image options available for GroupView.